- April R. MartindaleAttorney

 In October 2018, April was a featured guest motivational speaker at the Leaders Recognizing Leaders Conference in Fort Lauderdale where she challenged youth and young adults aged 15-25 years on how to be leaders and young diplomats to reshape their mindsets for community service, educational development, and global communication in local, national, and international communities.

 April finds a way to actively balance single parenthood, educational commitments, professional obligations, and personal responsibilities and commitments.
-April lives in Coral Springs and is a single-divorced parent of three children, Jada (19), Jalen (16), and Jordan (10), and their beloved shih tzu dog, Prince.
+April lives in Coral Springs and is a mother of three phenomenal children, and their beloved shih tzu dog, Prince.